 Can I freeze chewy oatmeal cookies?

-These cranberry oatmeal cookies freeze perfectly.
+These cookies freeze perfectly.
 One the oatmeal cookies have cooled completely, place them in a ziploc bag and freeze for up to 3 months.
 To thaw, take them out of the bag and place them on a baking sheet and thaw at room temperature.
 You can microwave them so they’re warm before serving.

 Looking for more Christmas cookies?